 A contemporary Tibetan Sans-Serif

 “Pema” is the first Tibetan typeface influenced by western sans serif fonts.
 It was designed especially to match multilingual purposes.
 During my work for the Tibet Museum I faced the problem to combine Tibetan text with English and Indian translations.
 The rather calligraphic Tibetan scripts did not match with the design aesthetics of western and Indian fonts and so I came up with the idea to design a “modern” Tibetan sans serif.
-Pema comes in four weights – Regular, Bold and the matching Italics – each equipped with almost 1.300 characters.
+Pema comes in two weights – Regular and Bold – each equipped with almost 1.300 characters.

 Comparison of traditional calligraphic letters (blue) and the geometric shapes of Pema (red).